heroku/heroku.rb/README.md

 Mock
 ----

-For practice or testing you can also use a simulated Heroku:
+For testing (or practice) you can also use a simulated Heroku account:

     require 'heroku-api'

     heroku = Heroku::API.new(:api_key => API_KEY, :mock => true)

-After that commands should still behave the same, but they will only modify some local data instead of updating the state of things on Heroku.
+Commands will now behave as normal, however, instead of interacting with your actual Heroku account you'll be interacting with a **blank** test account.
+Note: test accounts will have NO apps to begin with.
+You'll need to create one:

+    heroku.post_app(:name => 'my-test-app')

 Tests
 -----